eis/quarkus-example/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

+Answers to http://localhost:8080/ (GET), providing HTML and REST apis.

+Requirements coming from Quarkus are
+ - JDK 11+ (any distribution)
+ - Optionally GraalVM 21.1.0 for native compilation
+ - Apache Maven 3.8.1+

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode